Cascades in music, gentlest of all time’s shapes

 Brian Richard Earl

 Earl composed Sonata for Flute and Piano, inspired by Borges’ poem “Tankas.”
-[Link to Borges Center, which offers the tracks for downloading.]
+[Link to Borges Center, which offers the tracks for downloading]

 Tristan Murail

 French spectralist Tristan Murail composed Les ruins circulaires for violin and clarinet.
-[Link to YouTube.]
+[Link to YouTube]

 Mark Saya